jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_app.md

 ## Registering Your App

-1. If you have explored the `Apps` section of our documentaion, you will see that many apps are registerd using the `simmate config add` command.
+1. If you have explored the `Apps` section of our documentaion, you will see that many apps are registered using the `simmate config add` command.
 We can use this command to register our app.
 Simply write out the python path to our `Config`:
 ``` bash
 simmate config add 'example_app.apps.ExampleAppConfig'
 ```